 As it turns out, skateboarding is a huge part of that nostalgia for many adults.

-Think about it – you probably had a skateboard.
-If you didn’t, you probably wanted one.
+Think about it – you might have had a skateboard.
+If you didn't, you wanted one.

-Maybe you thought skating was just for the boys.
+Or you thought skating was only for boys.

 Lots of padding.

 Say goodbye to your impression of loose-fitting clothes and lack of safety equipment.

 The good news: you’re not going into this alone – it’s required of every student and it’ll help you take risks.